IMPORTANT INFORMATION: Cavendish Online Investments Ltd has been acquired by Fidelity International

-Welcome to our Cavendish Online review, Cavendish Online is mainly a funds-based investment platform making it perfect for the semi-novice investor who wants to take advantage of low fees and have access to some pension and ISA products that are not usually available to regular customers.
+Cavendish Online is mainly a funds-based investment platform and as our Cavendish Online review shows this makes it perfect for the semi-novice investor who wants to take advantage of low fees and have access to some pension and ISA products that are not usually available to regular customers.

 They have over 3,500 funds to choose from which is powered by the Fidelity Funds Network and also offer great Aviva Stakeholder and Personal Pensions.
 Cavendish Online charges a very low annual fee of just 0.05% and then you just have to pay for the Fidelity fund fee of 0.20% (0.15%) for balances over £200,000 and the fund fee.